mjbradvica/NMediation/README.md

 }
 ```

-The interface is to designate the type to determine which handlers to sent the event to.
+The interface is to designate the type to determine which handlers to send the event to.
 You may add as much metadata as you require.

 Create as many handlers as required to operate on the event.